-Our manufacturing and quality assurance model combines our internal manufacturing resources and expertise, including assembly, quality assurance, material procurement and inventory control, with approved third-party manufacturers and suppliers of system components.
+Our manufacturing and quality assurance model combines our internal manufacturing resources and expertise, including assembly, quality assurance, material procurement and inventory control, with approved thirdparty manufacturers and suppliers of system components.
 Our internal manufacturing activities, located in Minneapolis, Minnesota, include quality inspection, assembly, packaging, warehousing and shipping of our products.
 We outsource the manufacture of components, which are produced to our specifications and shipped to our facilities for inspection and final assembly.
 We use third-party manufacturers and suppliers worldwide to source our components, maintaining dual-source vendors of critical components whenever possible, and leveraging competitive bids among third-party manufacturers and suppliers to control costs.
-We have elected to source certain key components from single sources of supply, including our Actitouch controller.
-While we believe alternate sources exist for the Actitouch controller, we have not yet qualified an alternate supplier.
 Quality control, risk management, efficiency and the ability to respond quickly to changing requirements are the primary goals of our manufacturing operations.
 We believe our manufacturing model permits us to operate with low capital expenditure requirements.
 We carefully manage our supply chain in an effort to take costs out of the manufacturing process.